o3de/o3de.org/content/docs/user-guide/assets/pipeline/asset-type-adding.md

 {{< preview-migrated >}}

 When you develop a game, you might need to add a new kind of asset to O3DE.
-The new asset could be a configuration file, a game\-specific data asset, or structured data for which you created an editor.
+The new asset could be a configuration file, a game-specific data asset, or structured data for which you created an editor.
 This topic guides you through the process of adding a custom asset type to O3DE.

 For an overview of the O3DE asset system, see [Programming the O3DE AZCore Runtime Asset System](/docs/user-guide/assets/asset-system-programming.md).